 A very basic DMARC record looks like the following:

 If your domain is pointed to our BasicDNS, BackupDNS (a legacy option), PremiumDNS or FreeDNS, you can easily set up TXT, SPF, DKIM and DMARC records in your Namecheap account.

 Follow the instructions below to add a needed record:

 1. Having logged into the Namecheap account, choose Domain List on the left and click on the Manage button next to your domain:

 2. Navigate to the Advanced DNS tab from the top menu and click on the Add new record button:

 3. Select TXT Record for Type and insert a string (usually, you can get it from your service provider) into the Value field.

-For Host, add @ that corresponds to yourdomain.tld or a subdomain (_dmarc, for example) you need to create the TXT/SPF/DKIM/DMARC record for.
+For Host, add @ that corresponds to yourdomain.tld or a subdomain (for example, 3434._domainkey as shown in the screenshot below) you need to create the TXT/SPF/DKIM/DMARC record for.

 Note: the domain name itself should not be included to the Host field.

 4. Click on the Save all changes button.
 Normally, it takes 30 minutes for newly created host records to take effect.